-Easter Lilies, (Lilium longiflorum), with their large, white, trumpet-shaped flowers and wonderful fragrance are a traditional Easter time treat.
-More than likely, your Easter Lily was grown by one of a handful of growers located along the border of California and Oregon, an area labeled the "Easter Lily Capital of the World".
-Ninety-five percent of the 11 ½ million Eater Lilies grown and sold originate in this capital.
+The Easter lily (Lilium longiflorum) is a perennial bulb with large, white, trumpet-shaped flowers and wonderful fragrance.
+Often known as the trumpet lily among gardeners, this plant is called the Easter lily in its role as a traditional Easter-time treat.
+If you have received or given a living Easter lily, more than likely it was grown by one of a handful of growers located along the border of California and Oregon, an area labeled the "Easter Lily Capital of the World."
+Roughly 95 percent of the 11.5 million Eater Lilies grown and sold each year originate in this area.

-Lilium longiflorum is actually a native of the southern islands of Japan.
-A World War I soldier, Louis Houghton, is credited with starting U.S. Easter Lily production when he brought a suitcase full of lily bulbs with him to the southern coast of Oregon in 1919.
-He gave them away to friends, and when the supply of bulbs from Japan was cut off as a result of the attack on Pearl Harbor, the rising price of the bulbs suddenly made the lily business a viable industry for these hobby growers and earned the bulbs the nickname "White Gold".
+A World War I soldier, Louis Houghton, is credited with starting U.S. Easter lily production when he brought a suitcase full of lily bulbs with him to the southern coast of Oregon in 1919.
+He gave them away to friends, and when the supply of bulbs from Japan was cut off as a result of the attack on Pearl Harbor, the rising price of the bulbs suddenly made the lily business a viable industry for these hobby growers, earning the bulbs the nickname "White Gold."

 How to Choose an Easter Lily